 The gardens at Bury Court date from 1996 when the first garden was created on the site of the old partially walled farmyard.
 This garden was the show garden for the specialist perennial nursery, Green Farm Plants.
-When the nursery closed in 2003 the garden became part of our events venue but is still open to the public on Plantsman's Days and by appointment.
+When the nursery closed in 2003 the garden became part of our events venue but is still open to the public on Plantsman's Days, from April to September, and by appointment.

 The Courtyard Garden